AfrahAyub/aws-vmseries-with-gwlbe/samplereadme.md

 <br />
 <p><img src="https://aws-jam-challenge-resources.s3.amazonaws.com/panw-vmseries-gwlb/task1-clue2-new.png" /></p>

-2. Now login to the Firewall go through the following steps:
+Step 2- Now login to the Firewall go through the following steps:
 **To Login into the VM Series Firewall Web UI**
 - Identify the Elastic IP (Security VM-Series Management) of the EC2 Instance named "Security VM-Series"
 - Open a browser window and navigate to https://("Security VM-Series-EIP")